Adeptaadi/MLCP/README.md

 ### 5. Streamlit State Management

-`st.session_state` is used to preserve trained models and preprocessing objects across UI interactions, avoiding redundant recomputation.
+`st.session_state` is used to preserve generated input values and improve user interaction flow.

 ---